 The concept of responsive design lies in using one set of code that adapts to different layout changes corresponding to various devices (smartphones, tablets, and desktop computers).

-3. Lead users to the purchase.
-I believe there must be an emotional component pushing people to move intuitively on the user path.
+- Lead users to the purchase.
+For sure, there must be an emotional component pushing people to move intuitively on the user path.
 Simply speaking, it’s thinking ahead about all user stories.

 There has been a significant audience transition in favor of mobile browsing.
-The responsive design is the easiest way to reach users across multiple devices and ensures a smooth user experience.
+Responsive design is the easiest way to reach users across multiple devices and ensures a smooth user experience.